DFE-Digital/teacher-cpd-design-history/app/posts/manage-cpd-delivery/manage-cpd-delivery.md

 override:tags: []
 layout: collection
 date: 2000-01-03
-title: Manage training delivery
+title: Lead provider, delivery partner, and appropriate body services
-description: Lets learning providers manage the delivery of their training
+description: The API and UI services used to manage the delivery of  training

 pagination:
   data: collections.manage-cpd-delivery
   reverse: true